AriFordsham/GHCWiki/building/preparation/windows.md

 # Building GHC on Windows

-This page documents the instructions for setting up a Windows build using [ MSYS2](http://sourceforge.net/projects/msys2/), which is a fairly complete build of MinGW + the MSYS2 tools.
+This page documents the instructions for setting up a Windows build using [ MSYS2](http://sourceforge.net/projects/msys2/), which is a fairly complete build of \[mingw-w64.org/ MinGW-w64\] + the MSYS2 tools.

 This guide should get you running in \~5 minutes, modulo download speeds.